DuckTales

 What Parents Should Know About DuckTales

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | Scrooge McDuck often demonstrates the importance of hard work and determination. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the series demonstrates teamwork, loyalty, and family support through the characters' collaborative efforts to solve problems and help one another during adventures. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | The characters frequently work together to solve problems, highlighting teamwork. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | The series regularly showcases teamwork as the duck family and their friends work together to overcome challenges and achieve their goals. |

-Will my child come away with any clear moral or message? | The show emphasizes the value of family and the rewards of perseverance. |
+| Will my child come away with any clear moral or message? | Each episode typically reinforces messages about the value of family, friendship, perseverance, and using intelligence to solve problems. |

 The Overall Sentiment From Parental Feedback

-Official DuckTales Trailer
+DuckTales Official TV Show Trailer

 Why Kids Love DuckTales